Spintherobolidae

 Of the two extant genera, the single species of Amazonspinther is found in the Amazon basin, while the four species of Spintherobolus are restricted to rivers draining the Atlantic Forest.

 In addition, a single fossil genus, †Megacheirodon Malabarba, 1998, is known from the Late Oligocene-aged Tremembé Formation of Brazil.
-As its name suggests, it was initially also placed in the Cheirodontini, but morphological analyses have found it to be closly related to Amazonspinther and Spintherobolus, and in 2013 it was proposed to move all three out of Cheirodontini.
+As its name suggests, it was initially also placed in the Cheirodontini, but morphological analyses have found it to be closely related to Amazonspinther and Spintherobolus, and in 2013 it was proposed to move all three out of Cheirodontini.